tayloraburgess/django-chat/README.md

 This app tries to minimize communication between the frontend and the backend, while still maintaining close to real-time updating--i.e. users should see messages sent to them by other users as quickly as possible.

 To do this, the server communicates with the client in two ways--a REST API and a persistent WebSocket connection.
-The REST API is used when the client first establishes a connection to quickly send the (potentially large) load of initial data--i.e. the complete list of users, the current user's previous messages, etc--that the frontend can store in state.
+The REST API is used when the client first connects to quickly send the (potentially large) load of initial data--i.e. the complete list of users, the current user's previous messages, etc--that the frontend can store in state.

-After this initial transfer, the server & client establish a WebSocket connection (faciliated with [Django Channels](https://github.com/django/channels)) so the server can push updates--primarily new messages sent to the user.
+After this initial transfer, the server & client establish a WebSocket connection (facilitated with [Django Channels](https://github.com/django/channels)) so the server can push updates--primarily new messages sent to the user.

 With this architecture, the largest data chunks are sent using the API--a task it is well-suited for--and the subsequent smaller chunks are sent via WebSockets.

-The frontend uses React.js primarily because its state management and component updating is a good for a close to real-time chat client--i.e. adding a new message to the interface is as simple as updating the state to include it, and letting React take care of rendering the changes.
+The frontend uses React.js primarily because its state management and component updating is a good fit for a close to real-time chat client--i.e. adding a new message to the interface is as simple as updating the state to include it and letting React take care of rendering the changes.

+Additionally, this app uses SQLite because of its seamless, portable integration with Django and because managed connections for different users (as provided by other management systems like PostgreSQL) aren’t necessary here.

 ### Frontend